 During everyday interactions, our eyes provide a lot of information that reflects our emotional and mental states.
-Eye movement data reflect moment-to-moment cognitive processes during task execution [7].
-When we look at an object in space (e.g., a wall with windows and doors), our eyes concentrate much more on some parts of this object (e.g., one of the windows), while the other parts of the object may receive less attention [8].
+Eye movement data reflect moment-to-moment cognitive processes during task execution [17].
+Any given image contains multiple elements and the human eye fixes much more on some elements while others may receive little attention; when we look at an object in space (e.g., a wall with windows and doors), our eyes concentrate much more on some parts of this object (e.g., one of the windows), while the other parts of the object may receive less attention [18].

-Studying ocular behavior in the context of human computer interaction (e.g., web browsing or video games [9][10][11][12]), allows us to identify and provide many indicators that can be used to evaluate user attention in order to improve the design of an user interface such as, for example, a digital library [13].
+Studying ocular behavior in the context of human computer interaction (e.g., web browsing or video games [19][20][21][22]), allows us to identify and provide many indicators that can be used to evaluate user attention in order to improve the design of an user interface such as, for example, a digital library [23].

 Much research has been conducted towards the study of ocular behavior during playing video games.
-In a FPS (First Person Shooter) video game, for example, the player pays more attention to the center of the screen around the reticule because he shoots enemies through the reticule; by contrast, the attention area is larger in an adventure game because the player's attention is not constrained by any specific area of the screen [14][15].
+Players of FPS video games concentrate their attention on one region of the game's environment, paying more attention to the center of the screen around the reticule because they shoot enemies through the reticule.
+By contrast, the attention area is larger in an adventure game because the player's attention is not constrained by any specific area of the screen [24][25].

-There are many types of eye behaviors: fixation, being the moment when the eyes are relatively stationary, taking in or encoding information with a minimum duration of 100 milliseconds [16]; saccade, being the eye movement that occurs between fixations with durations of approximately 150-200 milliseconds [17]; and gaze, being the moment when the eyes look at a display element [18].
+There are many types of eye behaviors: fixation, being the moment when the eyes are relatively stationary, taking in or encoding information with a minimum duration of 100 milliseconds [26]; saccade, being the eye movement that occurs between fixations with durations of approximately 150-200 milliseconds [27]; and gaze, being the moment when the eyes look at a display element [28].
 When we look at an object in a visual display, we may make many fixations on this object.
 The number of these fixations shows the importance of the display area.
-A large number of fixations, however, can also reflect a poorly designed interface [18].
+A large number of fixations, however, can also reflect a poorly designed interface [28].
+Some researchers use a positive score for each correct fixation in the environment, in order to examine user performance, by asking users to fix on specific objects in the environment among other objects (obstacles) [4].

-To study user behavior in a 3D VE, a common approach is to ask users to complete search task in order to know how he/she interacts with the 3D VE, e.g., users may have to find objects that have specified numbers displayed on them [11], or to find a maximum number of hidden keys distributed in a 3D VE [19].
+To study user behavior in a 3D VE, a common approach is to ask users to complete search task in order to know how he/she interacts with the 3D VE [29], e.g., users may have to find objects that have specified numbers displayed on them [21], or to find a maximum number of hidden keys distributed in a 3D VE [30].

 Our idea was to use the virtual camera of a 3D VE to examine several visual attention measures, such as: fixation, gaze and movement.
-The use of the 3D VE's virtual camera provides an indirect method for analyzing the effect of FOV on user behavior, given that the useful FOV is the total area of the visual field within which individuals can obtain useful information without moving their heads or eyes [20][21].
+The use of the 3D VE's virtual camera provides an indirect method for analyzing the effect of FOV on user behavior, given that the useful FOV is the total area of the visual field within which individuals can obtain useful information without moving their heads or eyes [31][32].